 Also, it's essential to have only one "step" per action.
 We're converting the text in this action, enabling us to debug to see if the text was correctly converted.
 If we apply any formatting, we won't know if the conversion or the formatting made the changes that we see.

-Be careful with the limitations.
+Be careful with the limitations

 Both file size and DOM branch number can be a problem in complex HTML.
 Break it down and parse it in sections if you have to.
-Find a point where you can safely break your HTML into sections, like <br>
+Find a point where you can safely break your HTML into sections, like <br> for example, and then combine all of them in the end.

-Don’t try to do it yourself.
+Don't try to do it yourself

 It's complex to parse HTML, so don't try to do it yourself.
 If you have huge files, break them down and use the "HTML to Text" action to parse them.
 There are many hidden complexities in parsing HTML, so always defer to the actions to do the heavy lifting for you.